-The exhaust air from a biosafety cabinets, glove boxes or isolation rooms will pass through scrubbers, HEPA filters, or other treatment prior to release to the regular exhaust system.
+The exhaust air from biosafety cabinets, glove boxes or isolation rooms will pass through scrubbers, HEPA filters, or other treatment prior to release to the regular exhaust system.
 Biosafety cabinets will be certified annually and each time they are moved.
 Certification can be obtained through the EHS Committee.

 4.5.
-Cold Rooms and Warm Rooms
+Cold Rooms, Warm Rooms and other enclosed spaces

 Temperature-controlled rooms generally do not have fresh air ventilation.
 Do not use volatile chemicals in them!
-Leaking or improperly shutoff compressed gases cylinders can displace oxygen from room air causing dangerous oxygen-deficient conditions.
+Gases from leaking or improperly shut off cylinders can displace oxygen from room air causing dangerous oxygen-deficient conditions.
+It is not recommended to transport Dewar vessels in elevators.